 No!
-We encourage clients to attend church, temple, or any religious services that suit them.
-Many of our clients attend such services each week.
+We encourage students to attend church, temple, or any religious services that suit them.
+Many of our students attend such services each week.
 Maureen and Josh are both sanctioned teachers in Buddhist meditation traditions.
 For that reason, we strongly believe that mindfulness—which derives from the Buddhist tradition—can benefit anyone, regardless of their religious beliefs or background.

 Do I have to practice the 12 steps?

 No. For many of our students, who are here for trauma, anxiety, and other issues, the 12 steps are not resonant.
 For those with substance use and other compulsive behavior, they can be quite useful.